alvrian/project-web-prog/README.md

 - **Waste Reduction**: Encouraging restaurants to repurpose kitchen waste.
 - **Sustainable Practices**: Supporting local farmers and reducing the carbon footprint of food production and supply chains.

 By fostering collaboration between these roles, FarmByte not only enhances sustainability but also builds a community that prioritizes environmental responsibility and economic empowerment.
 Together, we are creating a future where every step of the supply chain supports a greener planet.

+## Our Prototype in Figma
+You can access our prototype here: [Figma link](https://www.figma.com/design/xvj7pDI4wX8PCagTDkgzEr/WebProg?node-id=0-1&t=7Gd3tLSkeMoJTHzE-1)

 <!-- LINK KE WEB -->